i05nagai/memorandum/language/english_speaking.md

     * she might be more amenable to the idea if you explained how much money it would save
     * prove ameanable to
         * do you think the new manager will prove more ameanable to our proposals?
+    * He was amenable to suggestion, and really worked hard to improve himself.
 * shape
     * These product managers are charged with understanding the users and the business, and for shaping the product for success in the marketplace
 * absense